THIS IS US

 WELCOME TO SORRISO KITCHEN

-We serve creative, fresh, farm-to-table breakfast and lunch while serving the special needs community.
+We serve a menu of creative, fresh, farm-to-table breakfast and lunch while serving the special needs community.
+That's our mission.

 It all started around the kitchen table